 Let’s put it this way – Your client has been pouring his life and soul into the video and you have to be the one to tell him that sorry we don’t have time to rotoscope every single sky or track every single eyeball in every shot.

 It’s very easy to get bogged down and the pace of the grade can slow to a crawl if you’re not careful.

 So in this Insight, I’d like to share with you some strategies for grading music videos efficiently – and yes, I know most of these strategies break the rules you always hear about for approaching a grade!

 Skip The Balance Pass!

 I’ve found nothing wastes more time than balancing a music video before applying a look.
-Yes, I know its technically wrong to approach a project this way, especially since sometimes if you skip the balance pass you’ll have a hard time figuring out if its the balance or the look thats given you problems.
+Yes, I know its technically wrong to approach a project this way, especially since sometimes if you skip the balance pass you’ll have a hard time figuring out if its the balance or the look that’s given you problems.

 With that said, music video clients really need to see the looks your thinking of early in the process.
-There is a lot of experimentation in grading a music video, lots of looking a references, lots talking with the client about what they like and don’t like about a look.
+There is a lot of experimentation in grading a music video, lots of looking at references, lots talking with the client about what they like and don’t like about a look.

 If I spent the first two hours of a session doing a balancing pass I’d have little to no time to complete a cohesive look.
-Of course balancing shots will help the music video flow better, but nearly always, you will need to re-balance the project once you have applied a look that you and your client like.
+Of course, balancing shots will help the music video flow better, but nearly always, you will need to re-balance the project once you have applied a look that you and your client like.